jleinonen/geogan/README.md

 ## Obtaining the trained network

-Get the trained weights from this release: [/releases/download/v0.1-data/mch_gan.zip].
+Get the trained weights from [this release](../../releases/download/v0.1-data/mch_gan.zip).
 Unzip the file, preferably into the `models` directory.

 ## Running the code